 In light of this background information, it is possible that Titus was based in or near Gortyn, the provincial capital, and that his task as apostolic delegate was to establish a body of elders in the churches of every one of the twenty or so cities on the island.
 As George Wieland notes in his essay on “Roman Crete,” “Gortyn is traditionally held to be Crete’s first ecclesiastical centre, and it would not be surprising if a Christian mission located itself in such a leading town, nor that both recruits and opposition to the Christian movement should come from the Jewish community already established there.”
 Crete is 3,219 square miles (8,336 m2) in size, and because of the mountainous nature of the island, travel is not always easy, especially, as D. W. J. Gill points out in “Saviour for the Cities of Crete,” since “there is little evidence for a Roman road system.”
 Thus, Titus was faced with a formidable challenge, both logistically and theologically (in view of the false teachers).
 It also shows how ambitious Paul and his associates were in targeting the entire island and all its cities for evangelization.

-Note: This post is excerpted and slightly adapted from Andreas J. Köstenberger, 1-2 Timothy & Titus, Biblical Theology for Christian Proclamation (Nashville: B&H, 2017), 296–99.
+Note: This post is excerpted and slightly adapted from Andreas J. Köstenberger, 1-2 Timothy & Titus, Biblical Theology for Christian Proclamation (Nashville: B&H, 2017), 296–99, republished by Lexham Press in the Evangelical Biblical Theology Commentary series.
 Please see this publication for full documentation of all primary and secondary sources.